DontPanicO/svlopp/README.md

 command = "service_bin"
 args = ["service", "options"]
 ```

+Services are expected to run in the foreground. svlopp supervises the processes it starts and reaps
+them directly; services that daemonize themselves, double-fork, or are explicitly backgrounded
+(e.g. using `&`) will break supervision and are not supported.

 svlopp in still in its early stages, and the configuration format should be expected to evolve.
 Service definitions will likely expand beyond what is currently available, and the overall